fit3164-ds05/NBA-Game-Ranking-System/readme.md

    - **Free**: GitHub Pages for UI + PythonAnywhere free tier for Flask API and scheduled scripts.
    - **Low-Cost**: Dockerised Flask + Gunicorn behind Nginx on a USD 5/month droplet; React on GitHub Pages.

+## Testing & QA

+We keep a running log of the testing strategy, coverage snapshots, and open QA tasks in [`docs/Testing.md`](docs/Testing.md).
+Update it whenever you add or revise test suites so future contributors can trace what protects each workflow.

 ## Running the ranking pipeline

 1. Install Python dependencies: